ff14wed/deucalion/README.md

 [Named Pipe](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes)
 protocol for reading and writing packets.

-1. Inject this DLL into `ffxiv_dx11.exe` with any method you choose.
-If built in debug mode, then a console window will appear after attaching.
+1. Inject `deucalion.dll` into `ffxiv_dx11.exe` with any method you choose.
+If built in debug mode, a console window will appear after attaching.
 1. Initiate a Named pipe session with the hook by connecting to `\\.\pipe\deucalion-{FFXIV PID}`.
 For example, if the PID of a running FFXIV process is 9000, then the name of the pipe is